Start planning your next Land or River Outdoor Education Adventure with CFI

 CFI has developed the following policies based on the nature of our business.
 Please note that we base our operations on your reservations and pay for services accordingly.
 Please take your reservation seriously.
 Since we work with small participant groups, secure services in small, rural towns, and schedule our staff, equipment, and food purchasing far in advance, we have a limited number of seats and dates.
 Please make every effort to give accurate numbers for your program, and arrive for the program on-time once you have registered.

-Notify us of cancellation in writing by mail, fax, or email AND also, please phone the CFI Office to cancel; we check our answering machine regularly when the office is closed.
+Notify us of cancellation in writing by email in addition to calling us at the CFI Office; we check our answering machine regularly when the office is closed.
 Please note that our staff does not carry cell or satellite phones and cannot be reached during a trip.
 If you cancel, any gear rental fees paid to CFI are non-refundable and non-transferable.

 CFI reserves the right, in its sole discretion, to alter the itinerary or location or even cancel a trip, for reasons including but not limited to weather, water fluctuations, insufficient reservations, and other factors.
 If CFI cancels a program, your money will be refunded.
 If CFI alters a program, your money will be refunded if you choose not to attend the altered program.
-However, CFI is only responsible for the actual amount paid by you directly to us and is not responsible for any other costs incurred by you, in relation to a program that is altered or cancelled.
-Please see section 8 below on Travel Insurance.
+However, CFI is only responsible for the actual amount paid by you directly to us and is not responsible for any other costs incurred by you, in relation to a program that is altered or canceled.
+Please see section 8 below for Travel Insurance.

 Our public lands and river permits limit group size for our locations;.

 If you have a group of over 60 students for our Professor Valley Field Camp programs or over 25 participants for river programs, please inquire how CFI can accommodate you through simultaneous trips in different locations, sequential programs, or simultaneous programs.
-Our Cisco to Professor Valley 2 Night Colorado River Program can accommodation groups up to 45.
+Our Cisco to Professor Valley two night Colorado River Program accommodates groups with up to 45 participants.

 Call us: 800-860-5262

 Upon receipt of your deposit, CFI will send an email with the following attached materials:

 - Program outlines